Skip to Content

 Cut Off Any Sprouts or Roots

 Potatoes can last up to a month when stored properly.
-The trick to preventing your potatoes from getting potato blight is to cut off the sprouts or roots before storing them in a dark, cool place.
+Cutting off the sprouts or roots before storing them in a dark, cool place prevents your potatoes from getting potato blight.

 Place Potatoes in a Ventilated Container

-Store potatoes in a ventilated container to reduce moisture and humidity levels.
-It will increase the shelf life of the potatoes.
+Store potatoes in a ventilated container to reduce moisture and humidity levels, increasing the potatoes’ shelf life.

 Preserving potatoes for two to three weeks is not as difficult as it sounds.
 However, one will have to be dedicated and care about it.